thesovereignrepo/The-Sovereign-Repository/Mobile/GrapheneOS.md

 Are you currently using Stock Android OS or an iPhone and looking to regain your privacy?
 Here you'll find everything you need to get started on your journey.

 I put this page together in an attempt to make the task of buying, configuring, and using a private/secure alternate phone OS as easy as possible.
-If you're like some more info on the "why" check out this clip 📺.
+If you're like some more info on the "why" check out this clip.

 ## Choosing an OS

 GrapheneOS is the only option I can recommend at this point for a phone Operating System.
 It's an Open Source project that puts privacy and security first.
 The OS only runs on Google Pixel devices, so that's the phone you'll need to use.
 Now that we know what OS we'll be installing:

 Here's my most recent review video of GrapheneOS - https://youtu.be/hbs7EPSaauI

 I also took GrapheneOS on a road trip to test it out - https://youtu.be/rp--qY9eSYI

 ## Buying a phone